GSA/digitalgov.gov/content/posts/2014-09-05-getting-it-done-with-open-opportunities-the-case-of-the-mobile-code-catalog.md

 ---
+url: /2014/09/05/getting-it-done-with-open-opportunities-the-case-of-the-mobile-code-catalog/
 date: 2014-09-05 10:30:00 -0400
-title: 'Getting it Done with Open Opportunities\: The Case of the Mobile Code Catalog'
+title: 'Getting it Done with Open Opportunities: The Case of the Mobile Code Catalog'
-summary: 'Imagine open source code, publicly available to share, that jump starts your agency’s mobile development efforts.
+summary: 'Imagine open source code, publicly available to share, that jump starts your agency&rsquo;s mobile development efforts.
 Pretty neat idea, huh?
 Well last year it became a reality with the Mobile Code Catalog.
 This idea was the brainchild of Mike Pulsifer, who, as the Technical Manager for the Division of Enterprise Communications, Office of Public Affairs,'
-authors: [jparcell, lnelson]
+authors:
+  - jparcell
+  - lnelson
 categories:
   - Mobile
 tag: